-- Flooring, ceilings and walls
+- Flooring, ceilings, and walls

 - Windows and vents

-- Medicine cabinets, sinks, tubs, toilets and showers
+- Medicine cabinets, sinks, tubs, toilets, and showers

 - Sink drains and faucets

-- Built-in shelving / bookcases
+- Built-in shelving and bookcases

-- Landscaping, fencing, built-in pools and spas
+- Fencing, and built-in pools and spas

 - Mirrors that are free-hanging

-- Personal artwork and photographs from walls
+- Artwork and photos from the walls

-- Stationary table and floor lamps
+- Table lamps and floor lamps

-- Throw rugs and area rugs
+- Throw rugs

 - Indoor plants